At a glance

 What are brown spots in a cat’s eye?

 Dark spots can develop in cats of any eye colour and may be cancerous (malignant) or benign.
 For the sake of simplicity, we will refer to the benign form as iris melanosis and the cancerous form as malignant melanosis.

 When to see a veterinarian

 Any changes to a cat’s eye should be evaluated by a veterinarian as soon as possible.
-The veterinarian will perform a complete physical examination and obtain a medical history from you including how long the spots have been present and any accompanying signs.
+The veterinarian will perform a complete physical examination and obtain a medical history from you, including how long the spots have been present and any accompanying signs.

 Malignant melanoma – A cancer of the melanocytes (pigment-producing cells).